sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 ![image](https://drive.google.com/uc?export=view&id=14OSSWfk8hUgBZHAxiLIvyMjMM8cYwTCr)

 > [!NOTE]
-> To remove port 22/tcp only AFTER Cloudpanel is installed and all okay!
+> To remove port 22/tcp only AFTER Cloudpanel is installed and all okay
-> If remove now, it is okay too, then will need to add the port info during installation process
+> If remove now, it is okay too - will need to add the port info during Clkoudpanel's installation process

 ### Add new SSH port in Window's SSH config file: